All India Institutes of Medical Sciences: Phase VII

 A week after the 2017–2018 budget presentation, on 9 February 2017, Jaitley announced an AIIMS in Telangana.
 On 17 December 2018, the cabinet approved the AIIMS, to be located in Bibinagar, near Hyderabad.
 This institute was later denoted as "Phase-VII".
 It started operation in August 2019.

 Phase VIII

 On 1 February 2019, in the presentation of the interim budget for 2019–2020, Piyush Goyal, who was given temporary charge of the Minister of Finance a week earlier, announced an AIIMS in Haryana.
 This institute was later denoted as "Phase-VIII".
 In March, the cabinet approved the institute in Majra Mustal Bhalkhi, Rewari district.

 Additional proposed AIIMSs

-On 1 March 2022, PM Narendra Modi announced an AIIMS for the state of Manipur under the Atmanirbhar Bharat Scheme.
+On 1 March 2022, prime minister Narendra Modi announced an AIIMS for the state of Manipur under the Atmanirbhar Bharat Scheme.

 List of Institutes

 As of January 2022, 5 AIIMS still are under development.
 In February 2022, the health ministry stated that all 24 new AIIMS will be functional by February 2025.
-There are also proposals for establishing AIIMS in Arunachal Pradesh, Goa, Karnataka, Kozhikode, Mizoram & Tripura.
+There are also proposals for establishing AIIMS in Arunachal Pradesh, Goa, Karnataka, Kasaragod, Mizoram, Nagaland and Tripura.